-A perfect refresher for weary feet while traveling is to sample the local food.
-The capital of Malaysia is a chaotically wonderful mix of Malay, Indian and Chinese which would make for some interesting dishes.
+I always try to sample the local food in my travels, and this time I’ve really been looking forward to it.
+The capital of Malaysia is a chaotically wonderful mix of Malay, Indian and Chinese which makes for some interesting dishes.

-I had read about the cuisine found in Little India, but the small corner restaurants displayed the same level of chaos as I had found everywhere.
-Often it was hard to tell the difference between road and serving table, or trying to guess who was the staff among the sea of people.
+Little India is quickly ignored, as the small corner restaurants display a wrong kind of chaos where it’s hard to tell the difference between road and serving table, or trying to guess who was the staff among the sea of people.

-So we moved on to better pastures.
-Another tip I had earlier picked up from a Bahrain resident was the restaurants on street Jalan Ceylon, but they turned out to be a disappointing mix of expat joints with a touch of “foot massage”.
+A Bahrain resident had told me earlier about restaurants on Jalan Ceylon, but they turned out to be a disappointing mix of expat joints with a touch of “foot massage”.
+No thank you.

 Related posts